 - Vitamin A (retinoid) cream with concentration and application frequency prescribed according to your skin type and history (typically 4-7 times per week).
 Vitamin A creams are not to be used by pregnant or breastfeeding women

 - Recommended cleanser and moisturiser – Cetaphil , QV or La Roche Posay

 - AHA peels are conducted every 2 weeks with 4 peels in total.
-Clients should never shorten the interval between peels as skin needs time to recover
+Patients should never shorten the interval between peels as skin needs time to recover

 - LED acne light treatments conducted every 1-2 weeks with 4 treatments in total.
-Typically, Clear Skin Program clients undergo LED treatments and AHA peels in alternating weeks
+Typically, Clear Skin Program patients undergo LED treatments and AHA peels in alternating weeks

 We recommend that only those whose acne is under control take part in the Clear Skin Program.
 If you are pregnant or contemplating pregnancy, no professional dermatologist will prescribe a vitamin A cream, as excess vitamin A can be harmful to the fetus.
 Very high levels of vitamin A in breast milk may also be harmful.